19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (e) require the repayment or recovery of a refund or remission under this section where any requirement of the regulations is not complied with or in such other circumstances as may be prescribed;

-(f) prohibit the selling, giving or receiving in prescribed circumstances of goods in respect of which a claim for refund has been submitted or endorsed by the prescribed person;
+(f) prohibit the selling, giving or receiving in prescribed circumstances of goods in respect of which a claim for refund has been submitted and approved through the prescribed means;

+[Act 21 of 2013 wef 01/01/2014]

-(g) provide for the seizure and forfeiture of goods referred to in paragraph (f); and
+(g) provide for the seizure and forfeiture of goods where —

+(i) there is reasonable cause to suspect that the goods have been used or are intended to be used by any person in seeking or obtaining any refund referred to in subsection (1), in circumstances that constituted or would constitute an offence under section 62 or 63; or

+(ii) there is reasonable cause to believe that the goods may aid in any investigation or prosecution in connection with such offence; and

+[Act 21 of 2013 wef 01/01/2014]

 (h) make different provisions for different circumstances.